-- I. Superintendent-Director - A. Ultimately responsible for all phases of the program. - B. Delegates his power of administration of the interscholastic athletic program through the Principal to the Athletic Director. - II.
-Principal - A. Responsible for all activities affecting students in the building. - B. Closely involved with the operation of the athletic program. - C. Coordinates the athletic program with other school activities. - D. Appoints coaches - III.
-Athletic Director - A. Directs the operation of the athletic program. - 1.
+- A. Responsible for all activities affecting students in the building. - B. Closely involved with the operation of the athletic program. - C. Coordinates the athletic program with other school activities. - D. Appoints coaches

+III.
+Athletic Director

+- A. Directs the operation of the athletic program. - 1.
 Responsible for all schedules. - 2.
 Responsible for transportation. - 3.
+Responsible for obtaining officials for games. - B. Recommends candidates for coaching positions to the Principal. - C. Evaluates the athletic program and the staff. - D. Participates in budget preparation for the athletic program. - E. Responsible for making recommendations regarding scheduling, maintaining and upgrading of all athletic facilities. - F. Approves Coach's Code of Conduct.

+IV.
+Coaches

-Responsible for obtaining officials for games. - B. Recommends candidates for coaching positions to the Principal. - C. Evaluates the athletic program and the staff. - D. Participates in budget preparation for the athletic program. - E. Responsible for making recommendations regarding scheduling, maintaining and upgrading of all athletic facilities. - F. Approves Coach's Code of Conduct. - IV.
-Coaches - A. Represent the school in interscholastic activities. - B. Conduct their work within the framework of the goals of the school system, the policies and procedures of the Athletic Department, and the regulations of the MIAA. - C. Enforce eligibility rules in academic classes, vocational-technical pro- grams, and sports. - D. Exhibit exemplary behavior at all times. - E. Submit Coach's Code of Conduct (sport specific team rules) for student-athletes for approval by the Athletic Director. - F. Enforce the school and Coach's Code of Conduct for student-athletes. - G. Entirely responsible for the supervision of student-athletes in their charge. - H. Submit end-of-season reports to the Athletic Director. - I. Attend all meetings scheduled by the South Coast Conference and / or the Athletic Director. - J. Inform student-athletes of the following: - 1.
+- A. Represent the school in interscholastic activities. - B. Conduct their work within the framework of the goals of the school system, the policies and procedures of the Athletic Department, and the regulations of the MIAA. - C. Enforce eligibility rules in academic classes, vocational-technical pro- grams, and sports. - D. Exhibit exemplary behavior at all times. - E. Submit Coach's Code of Conduct (sport specific team rules) for student-athletes for approval by the Athletic Director. - F. Enforce the school and Coach's Code of Conduct for student-athletes. - G. Entirely responsible for the supervision of student-athletes in their charge. - H. Submit end-of-season reports to the Athletic Director. - I. Attend all meetings scheduled by the South Coast Conference and / or the Athletic Director. - J. Inform student-athletes of the following: - 1.
 Benefits of participating in sports. - 2.
 Risks associated with participating in sports. - 3.
-Rules for reducing risks associated with sports. - V. Athletic Trainer - A. Oversees athletic healthcare of student-athletes. - B. Communicates to coaches, Athletic Director, and parents about the status of any injured athlete. - C. Administers all necessary first aid and emergency care as required. - D. Assists coaches and Athletic Director with athlete's participation clearance.
+Rules for reducing risks associated with sports.

+V. Athletic Trainer

+- A. Oversees athletic healthcare of student-athletes. - B. Communicates to coaches, Athletic Director, and parents about the status of any injured athlete. - C. Administers all necessary first aid and emergency care as required. - D. Assists coaches and Athletic Director with athlete's participation clearance.

 - 1. Obtain medical clearance. - 2.
 Update emergency medical information. - E. Responsible for documentation of: - 1.
 Daily injury report - 2.
 School accident form - 3.
-ImPACT testing - F. Adheres to MIAA Sport Medicine rules and regulations. - G. Follows the established code of ethics of the National Athletic Trainers' Association (NATA) and attends all required meetings as requested by Athletic Director. - H. Educates student athletes, coaches, and parents of the following: - 1.
+SWAY testing - F. Adheres to MIAA Sport Medicine rules and regulations. - G. Follows the established code of ethics of the National Athletic Trainers' Association (NATA) and attends all required meetings as requested by Athletic Director. - H. Educates student athletes, coaches, and parents of the following: - 1.
 Proper injury management. - 2.
 Risks associated with athletic participation. - 3.
 Rehabilitation of injuries Exhibits exemplary behavior at all times. - I. Exhibits exemplary behavior at all times. - J. Per school policy, the certified athletic trainer has the final decision regarding return to play protocol, under the direction of the medical director.